 Callaway Big Bertha B21 Driver Review

 The Big Bertha B21 aims to solve two of the biggest challenges faced by mid to high handicappers - improving distance and fixing your slice.
-Callaway offers a wider product range at a more competitive price than some other premium golf equipment companies, and this is their second driver release of 2020 after the MAVRIK line came in as the updated version of the Epic Flash.
-Callaway is an innovative company that uses Artificial Intellegence (A.I.) and machine learning to improve the performance of their products.
+Callaway offers a wider product range at a more competitive price than some other premium golf equipment companies, and the Big Bertha B21 was Callway's second driver release of 2020 after the MAVRIK line came in as the updated version of the Epic Flash.
+Callaway is an innovative company that uses Artificial Intelligence (A.I.) and machine learning to improve the performance of its products.

 How Big Bertha Clubs Changed Golf Equipment Forever